AKloc/BookNotes/Professional/Better Allies.md

 	- Be open and respectful.
 Acknowledge anything said.
 Listen.
 	- DON'T GET DEFENSIVE.
 You're not debating, you're here to listen and learn.
 		- "Pushing back against statements about one's own privilege is one of the quickest ways to shut down communication."
 	- Embrace your inner bias.
-We ALL have our unconscious biases
+We ALL have our unconscious biases.
+That's human.
+It's fine to admit it.
+	- Focus on actions.
+- Red flag language to watch out for:
+	- "Not a culture fit" -> But is it a culture ADD?
+(LOVE THIS)
+	- "I don't want to lower the bar.
 - "Everyday Language" chapter has tons of things I could improve on.
 	- Use "they", even when referring to an individual.
 	- "Ladies" isn't necessarily great.